narveer-rathore/narveer-rathore/README.md

 I'm Frontend Engineer at [now.gg](https://now.gg/) 🎮 and I love automating stuff.

 ## 🔭 Current Projects
-- **[BrowserStacks]([https://github.com/narveer-rathore/project-repo](https://github.com/narveer-rathore/browser-stacks))**: A professional Electron-based application for testing websites across multiple device viewports simultaneously.
+- **[BrowserStacks](https://github.com/narveer-rathore/browser-stacks)**: A professional Electron-based application for testing websites across multiple device viewports simultaneously.
 Built with React and Electron, it provides real-time previews, synchronized scrolling, and comprehensive device emulation.
-- **[list-files-by-lines]([https://www.npmjs.com/package/list-files-by-lines])**: A utility to sort files by the number of lines they contain.
+- **[list-files-by-lines](https://www.npmjs.com/package/list-files-by-lines)**: A utility to sort files by the number of lines they contain.
 Useful for traversing through larger codebases and refactoring.

 ## 🌱 Learning and Growth
 I'm currently learning:
-- Create my own frontend framework from scratch
+- To create my own frontend framework from scratch
-- Utilising GenAI in making tools to automate boring parts in web development
+- To utilize GenAI in making tools to automate boring parts in web development

 ## 💬 Ask Me About
 - debugging a nasty bug
-- making a website load fast
+- making a website run faster
 - running animations to smoothly
 - architect a scalable frontend application